 Students in grades 3-8 should have an assignment book to record homework and their daily responsibilities and track their own progress in completing assignments, forms, and projects.
 The books will be purchased from the school.
-Please check for communications from the teachers.
+Parents should check their child's assignment book nightly to ensure that their child completed all required assignments.
+This is a simple and meaningful way to support your child's academic progress.